Interservice/Industry Training, Simulation and Education Conference

-The Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) is an annual conference in Orlando, Florida organized by the National Training and Simulation Association.
+The Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) is an annual conference in Orlando, Florida organized by the National Training and Simulation Association, an affiliate organization of the National Defense Industrial Association (NDIA) held at the Orange County Convention Center, a large conference and exhibition centre located on Exhibition Drive on the south side of Orlando, Florida.

-History

 Attendance

-Peak attendance at I/ITSEC occurred in 2011, with approximately 20,000 attendees.
-Attendance declined to approximately 17,000 in 2012 and to 14,000 in 2013 and 2014 due to new restrictions with US military and government travel.
+Peak attendance at I/ITSEC occurred in 2010 and 2011 (see the table in the next section) with approximately 20,000 attendees.
+Attendance declined to about 14,000 in 2013 and 2014 due to new restrictions with US military and government travel.
 As a result, conference leaders are taking steps to attract more international attendees, and they have begun expanding I/ITSEC's offerings to appeal to modeling, simulation, and training professionals who work in sectors outside of the defense and security sectors, such as healthcare, civil aviation, transportation, and disaster relief.